 The parklands provide additional facilities to our modern gymnasium and weights room.
 Students have access to upgraded tennis, basketball and netball courts, cricket nets, several ovals and a number of cricket turf wickets.
 The school's boatshed on the banks of the River Torrens houses not only the rowing equipment and provides the training facility for the rowing crews, but is extensively used by staff and students for co-curricular activities.
 The second boatshed at West Lakes is a shared facility with two other public rowing schools.

-The school also houses a Performing Arts Centre for music, drama and dance, a Language Centre, STEM facilities, a Hall with state of the art sound and lighting equipment and a Centre for Hearing Impaired.
-The Performing Arts facilities will be upgraded during 2019.
+The school also houses a Performing Arts Centre for music, drama and dance, a Language Centre, STEM facilities, a Hall with state of the art sound and lighting equipment and a Centre for Deaf and Hard of Hearing.
+The Performing Arts facilities were upgraded in 2019.